 School Menu Information

 If your student has alergies or special dietary needs please call the Food Service Office to speak to the Dietitian at 734-994-2265.
-Print and complete the MDE Request for Dietary Needs form below:Yummy Recipes you can try over the holiday Break!AAPS & Chartwells Meal Charging Policy
+Print and complete the MDE Request for Dietary Needs form below:Take our Survey for summer distribution food prefrences.
+Click on the Link BelowAAPS & Chartwells Meal Charging Policy

 In the event a student does not have sufficient funds in hand or in their account to pay for a school meal, the student will be allowed to charge a meal to their account.
 This policy prohibits AAPS and food service staff from:

 - identifying students who cannot pay for a school meal or owe a negative balance in any way such as wristbands, or handstamps,

 - make students perform chores or work to pay for their meals,

 - dispose of a meal after it has been served due to an unpaid meal balance,

 - have direct communication with students about their unpaid balance unless all communication channels have been exhausted with the parent/ guardian, and